Michaelgwei86/kubernetes/Kubernetes/README.md

       - secretRef:
         name: app-secret

-Secrets are not encypted but rather encoded and can be decoded using thesame method.
+Secrets are not encrypted but rather encoded and can be decoded using the same method.
 Therefore, do not upload your secret files to the github repo.

-You can enable encrption atrest: kubectl get secrets --all-namespaces -o jason | kubectl replace -f -
+You can enable encryption at rest: kubectl get secrets --all-namespaces -o jason | kubectl replace -f -

 https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/

 Multi Container PODS:
 =====================
-the idea of decoupling a large mom=nolithic application into a small components called microservices, allows us to deploy a set of small independent ans reusable code.
-This set up allows us to manage, or update only, small portions of the app instead of the entire app.
-It might require that running two app or components in thesame
+the idea of decoupling a large mom=nolithic application into small components called microservices, allows us to deploy a set of small independent and reusable code.
+This setup allows us to manage, or update only, small portions of the app instead of the entire app.
+It might require running two apps or components in the same
 container.
-An example is a web server and a log agent deployed in thesame container.
-They sahre thesame lifecycle, they are created and destroyes together, they sahre thesame network, and thesame volume resources.
+An example is a web server and a log agent deployed in the same container.
+They share the same lifecycle, they are created and destroyed together, and they share the same network and the same volume of resources.
 apiVersion: v1
 kind: Pod
 metadata: